-aren is a garden designer, artist, writer, & floral designer, with a background and education in the Fine Arts and horticulture.
+aren is a garden designer, artist, & writer with a background & education in fine art, horticulture, & 20+ years experience as a floral designer.

-One of the reasons I started this blog 15 years ago was to share my creative endeavours, including painting, writing, and photography.
+One of the reasons I started this blog was to share my creative endeavours, including painting, writing, gardening, & photography.

 As a gardener, I let nature take the lead.
-I’m here as her partner to tidy things up a bit, and help in any way I can by extending the seasons on both sides of the calendar!
+Here as her partner to tidy things up a bit, I help extend the gardening seasons on both sides of the calendar!

 I remember my first garden with much affection.
-It was two square feet under a tree in my parent’s back yard, next to the graves of my two beloved budgies and assorted pet fish.
-I grew beans on a pole that leaned on the tree with impatiens planted at their feet.
-My grandmother who lived with us said it was beautiful, and even though I’m pretty sure it wasn’t, her kindness ignited a lifelong urge in me to play in the dirt.
+With a few square feet under a tree in my parent’s back yard, next to the graves of my beloved budgies & assorted pet fish, I grew beans on a pole that leaned on the tree, with impatiens planted at their feet.
+My grandmother, who lived with us, said it was a beautiful plot, & even though I’m pretty sure it wasn’t, her kindness ignited a lifelong urge in me to play in the dirt.

-The reality of my garden today is not too far from that childhood plot.
-It might appear a bit messy, cluttered and over grown to some.
-Despite my (on again off again) desire for control, I find this rambling look has its charms.
-The pollinators that frequent the flowers seem to agree!
-I think they even appreciate my lack of effort in this regard.
+The reality of my garden today is not too far off from that childhood plot.
+It can be a bit messy, cluttered & over grown, despite my (on again off again) desire for control, but I find this rambling look of a country garden has its charms.
+The pollinators & wildlife who frequent this patch seem to agree, & may appreciate my lack of effort in this regard.

-If I still lived in Toronto, from which I hail, I’d have a very cultivated and clipped garden, at least the front yard!
-But, living in the country opened the door to a more relaxed way of gardening.
-Here, I grow vegetables among flowers, and don’t mind breaking ‘traditional’ gardening design rules.
+Life in the country opened doors to a more relaxed way of gardening.
+I grow vegetables among flowers, and don’t mind breaking ‘traditional’ gardening design rules.

 Karen’s Art – Paintings, murals, and Papier-mache sculpture